giorgiacrosilla/biasontology/methodology.md

 ### 2. Large Language Models

-This stage of the workflow is focusing on using the LLM to develop have a first development of the XD.
+This stage of the workflow is focusing on using the LLM to have a first development of the XD.
 The questions asked are the following:

 * Give a definition of the bias studied (task 1): this step helps to integrate the knowledge gathered in stage 1.
 * Give 10 examples scenarios of the specified bias (task 2): here the role of the customer in the XD is substituted by the LLM.